If you can’t decide whether you should develop your app or website in-house or outsource development, you’ve come to the right place.

 Besides, some inside information that might affect a product can’t or won’t be shared with outsiders.

 Most outsourcing developers, whether companies or freelance specialists, juggle several products simultaneously.
 When one project is in the low engagement stage where little needs to be done, they’ll take up another, since they’re usually paid for hours worked.

 In-house teams, on the other hand, dedicate themselves fully to the software they’re building for their employers.
 With an in-house team, you won’t encounter a clash of schedules when you want or need to urgently implement changes.

-In terms of software development, flexibility means the ability to make changes right away; it’s one of the big in-house advantages, and it stems from all the benefits above.
+In terms of software development, flexibility means the ability to make changes right away; it’s one of the big in-house software development advantages, and it stems from all the benefits above.
 In-house teams have more flexibility because they’re:

 More geographically accessible

 Better able to communicate with the product owner

 Involved with one product only (or several, but for a single company) and don’t need to re-adjust their schedules too much to make changes

 Able to understand the business well since they see it from the inside